andyatkinson/andyatkinson.github.io/_posts/2023-11-16-kelvin-andrew-postgresql-rails-performance.md

 comments: true
 ---

-I was honored to join Kelvin Omereshone, based in Nigeria, to talk about High Performance PostgreSQL and Ruby on Rails.
-Kelvin's show is called *Teach Kelvin Your Thing* (TKYT).
-What is it?
+I was honored to join [Kelvin Omereshone](https://dominuskelvin.dev), based in Nigeria, on his show *Teach Kelvin Your Thing* (TKYT).
+What's that?

 > **Teach Kelvin Your Thing** was created out of a need for me to learn not just new technologies but how folks who know these technologies use them.

-Kelvin's got more than 50 sessions online, which focus on JavaScript and web development.
-Kelvin let me know that our session was the first TKYT session that wasn't using JavaScript.
+Kelvin has more than 50 sessions recorded, and they all focus on JavaScript and web development, until this one!
+Kelvin let me know this was the first TKYT session that wasn't based on JavaScript technologies.
 Maybe we'll inspire some more people to try Ruby!

-Kelvin is a prolific blogger, YouTuber, video producer, writer, and the author of an upcoming book!
-As an experienced **Sails framework** programmer, Kelvin also was honored to became the [*lead maintainer of the project*](https://twitter.com/Dominus_Kelvin/status/1669063700144070662). 🥳
+Besides being a podcaster, Kelvin is a prolific blogger, YouTuber, producer, writer, and an upcoming author!
+As an experienced **Sails framework** programmer, Kelvin also was honored recently by becoming the [*lead maintainer of the project*](https://twitter.com/Dominus_Kelvin/status/1669063700144070662). 🥳

-Kelvin and I dove straight in to a Rails app ([Rideshare app](https://github.com/andyatkinson/rideshare)) connected to PostgreSQL, switching between the editor, `psql`, and `bin/rails console`.
-We recorded a session, and my only regret is that my fancy dedicated microphone wasn't used in the recording due to a technical error.
-Kelvin assured me the content is still good despite that though! 😅
+Kelvin and decided to talk about *High Performance PostgreSQL with Rails*.
+We recorded a session together, and my only regret is that my fancy microphone wasn't used for the recording.
+With my apologies for the audio on my side, I hope some people still find the content useful! 😅

-Check out *High Performance PostgreSQL for Rails applications with Andrew Atkinson* on YouTube below, and let us know what you think.
-We barely scratched the surface of all of the topic suggestions Kelvin had, which you can see more of below.
+Check out *High Performance PostgreSQL for Rails applications with Andrew Atkinson* on YouTube below.
+We barely scratched the surface of the topic suggestions Kelvin had.
+Learn more about those below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/90pWCR9O10Q?si=O_1n4P8qBQC0-rEt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Q&A

-Prior to the session, Kelvin sent a bunch of questions as possible topics to cover.
-With a one hour session, we only were able to cover a small portion of the ideas.
-We ended up focusing mainly on the Active Record ORM, a bit on the PostgreSQL query execution planner, and how indexes are used in query execution.
-We talked about why indexes are valuable, and how to make sure they're being used by reading the execution plan.
+Prior to the session, Kelvin and I discussed a lot of possible questions to cover.
+With a one hour session, we only made it through a few.

-Here are some of the questions and answers we looked at prior to the session.
-We may cover these as a video session in the future!
+I decided to write out some answers to Kelvin's questions.
+We may cover these in a future session!

 #### How do you optimize PostgreSQL for high performance in a Rails application?